Nun With A Chainsaw Becomes Symbol Of Post-Irma Cleanup: 'She Rocks'

 The cleanup after Hurricane Irma is a massive undertaking, after the destructive storm hit Florida and neighboring states over the weekend.
 In Miami, a nun chipped in to clear trees in her neighborhood — and no one, it seems, can resist a story about a chainsaw-wielding nun.

-Sister Margaret Ann is the principal of Archbishop Coleman F. Carroll High School, southwest of downtown Miami — which wrote on its Facebook page early Tuesday, "We are so blessed to have her and the Carmelite Sisters at our school.
+Sister Margaret Ann is the principal of Archbishop Coleman F. Carroll High School, southwest of downtown Miami, which wrote on its Facebook page early Wednesday, "We are so blessed to have her and the Carmelite Sisters at our school.
 We are proud of the example they show for our students and other members of the community every day."

-The phrase "chainsaw-wielding nun" is one we didn't know we would need to use in the wake of Irma, but it shows the breadth of the work it will take to recover from this storm — in Florida, in neighboring states, and in the Caribbean.
+The phrase "chainsaw-wielding nun" is one we didn't know we would need to use in the wake of Irma, but it shows the breadth of the work it will take to recover from this storm — in Florida, in neighboring states and in the Caribbean.

 "The road was blocked, we couldn't get through," Sister Margaret Ann told CNN.
 "And I saw somebody spin in the mud and almost go into a wall, going off the road.
 So, there was a need, I had the means — so I wanted to help out."